-Pollutants can be carried into Canandaigua Lake from streams (see next section), from erosion of land along the lake shore that deposits sediment into the lake, or from spills of chemicals within the watershed that travel into the lake through groundwater.
+Pollutants can be carried into Canandaigua Lake from streams (see next section), from erosion of land along the lake shore that deposits sediment into the lake, or from spills of chemicals or nutrients within the watershed that travel into the lake through groundwater.
+Discharges of sewage or chemicals from boats and inadequate septic systems are other threats to the water quality of Canandaigua Lake.